hlwsmith/quickcast-script/README.md

 ## New feature

-This now uses whiptail for a dialog type of text user interface.
-I think whiptail is installed by default of Debian based systems (or do apt-get install whiptail).
+This now uses `whiptail` or `dialog` for user text dialog interface.
+It _should_ choose the one that's installed automatically (hopefully).
+I've *not* actually tested with `dialog` though.

-You can avoid the dialogs by supplying ALL the needed information with the command invocation along with the -S flag (to Skip the final advanced option screen).
+You can avoid the dialogs by supplying the needed information with the command invocation along with the -S flag (to Skip the final advanced option screen).
+Also it will still work all from the command line with neither `whiptail` or `dialog` installed.

 ## Requirements